 Why I wrote this tool

-I wrote Archive Recent to help me prepare incremental archives of my photos for backing-up.
+I wrote Archive Recent to help me prepare incremental archives of photos for backing-up.

 Each month I like to back-up my new and changed photos to a long term store on a remote server.
 I used to prepare an archive manually by exporting photos from an application and then running a series of command line tools to finalise the archive.